ucsd-dsc-arts/dsc160-final-dsc160_final_group07/README.md

 - How does your generative computational approach differ from traditional art/music/cultural production?
 - How do your results relate to broader social, cultural, economic political, etc., issues?
 - What are the ethical concerns for this form of generative art?

+There are large ethical concerns with our project.
+This is a current and sensitive topic to people all around the world.

 - In what future directions could you expand this work?

+In the future we would like to include more African American artists paintings to create generative art and more paintings per artist.
+Further, we would like to represent other less represented communities in the generative arts field as well like Hispanic and LatinX artist.
+Further, it would be interesting to include different forms of art like scultures and other digital art, rather than just oil paintings from wikiart.
+This will make our dataset more diverse and allow us to generate better images.
+Further, we would like to analyse trends we see in the generative art of African American artists and see if those similar trends exist in White artists.
+It will be interesting to see if white artists have similar trends in their artwork, but are better represented in museums etc.

 ## Team Roles